-While those companies are for sure captivating, the biggest growth is considered to come from firms like NIO, Li Auto and Xping Inc.
+While those companies are for sure captivating, the biggest growth is considered to come from firms like NIO, Li Auto and Xpeng Inc.

-NIO has the same aura of premium vehicle that Tesla leveraged for all these years to fuel its growth.
-The Chinese company, however, factors in also the relative inexpensiveness of its workforce and materials, if compared to the American counterpart.
+NIO has the same aura as the premium vehicles that Tesla leveraged for all these years to fuel its growth.
+The Chinese company, however, factors in also the relative inexpensiveness of its workforce and materials if compared to the American counterpart.

 Let’s see why NIO can be the next big player in the EV market and why it can stop Tesla’s growth in the Chinese market.
 Follow along!